JeffersonLab/E2SAR/README.md

 Due to a much older g++ compiler on those systems meson produces incorrect ninja.build files.
 After the `setup build` step execute the following command to correct the build file: `sed -i 's/-std=c++11//g' build/build.ninja`.

+## Installing and creating a distribution

+You can install the code after compilation by running `meson install -C build` (you can add `--dry-run` option to see where things will get installed).
+To set the installation destination add `--prefix /path/to/install` option to `meson setup build` command above.

+To create a source distribution you can run `meson dist -C build --no-tests` (the `--no-tests` is needed because GRPC headers won't build properly when distribution is generated).

 # Testing

 ## C++